PM Jacinda Ardern tests positive for Covid

 "To anyone else out there, isolating or dealing with Covid, I hope you take good care of yourselves!"

-The Prime Minister will be required to isolate until the morning of Saturday 21 May.
-She will not be in Parliament this week for the release of the Government's Emissions Reduction Plan this coming Monday or for the Budget on Thursday.
+The Prime Minister will be required to isolate until the morning of Saturday, May 21.
+She will not be in Parliament this week for the release of the Government's Emissions Reduction Plan this Monday or for the Budget on Thursday.
 Travel arrangements for her trade mission to the United States are unaffected at this stage.

 "This is a milestone week for the Government and I'm gutted I can't be there for it," Ardern said.